WRFD

-WRFD (880 kHz) is a commercial AM radio station licensed to both Columbus and Worthington, Ohio.
-It is owned by the Salem Media Group and broadcasts a Christian talk and teaching radio format.
-WRFD and sister station WTOH (98.9 FM) share studios on North High Street in the northwest portion of Columbus.
+WRFD (880 AM) is a commercial radio station licensed to both Columbus and Worthington, Ohio, United States that operates during the daytime hours.
+It is owned by the Salem Media Group and broadcasts a Christian radio format as "The Word 880 AM and 104.5 FM".
+WRFD's studios are located on North High Street in the northwest portion of Columbus.